-On the topic of electric current, the density of electric current has been discussed, so also the electric field has been explained in-topic about the electric field.
-The electric field and electric current are in a conductor if there is a potential difference in the conductor, whereas if there is no potential difference then there is also no electric field and electric current.
+Regarding electric current, the density of electric current has been discussed, so also the electric field has been explained in-topic about the electric field.
+The electric field and electric current are in a conductor if there is a potential difference in the conductor, whereas if there is no potential difference, then there is also no electric field and electric current.

-In almost all metal conductors, the electric field is directly proportional to the density of the electric current, where the ratio of the electric field to the density of the electrical current is constant.
+In almost all metal conductors, the electric field is directly proportional to the density of the electric current, where the ratio of the electric field to the density of the electric current is constant.
 The value of the comparison of the electric field to current density is called resistivity.
-Mathematically the relationship between the electric field, current density, and resistivity is stated in the equation:
+Mathematically, the relationship between the electric field, current density, and resistivity is stated in the equation:

 ρ = E / J

 ρ = resistivity, E = electric field, J = current density

 One of the electric field formulas is E = V/d where V = electric potential difference = electric voltage and d = distance so that the electric field unit is Volt/meter (V/m).
 The formula of current density is J = I/A where I = electric current and A = cross-sectional area of the conductor, so the unit of current density is Ampere/meter squared (A/m2).
 The equation of the resistivity is ρ = E/J so that the resistivity unit is V/m : A/m2 = V/m x m2 / A = V/A (m) = Ω m (read: Ohmmeter). Ω = Volt / Ampere is a unit of electrical resistance.

 The biggest resistivity value is owned by electrical insulators or, while the smallest resistivity is owned by a good electrical conductor.
 The better a conductor delivers an electric current, the smaller the resistance of the type of conductor.
 The order of metal conductors having the largest to smallest resistivity is tin, steel, aluminum, gold, copper, silver.
 So, it can be concluded that the resistance value of an object states a measure of the object’s ability to inhibit an electric current.